mtDNA-BU/mtAnalysis/README.md

 *Note:* if you use ANNOmtDNA in published research, please cite:

-Xianbang Sun, Katia Oleinik, Chunyu Liu, Jessica L. Fetterman (2020)
+Xianbang Sun, Katia Bulekova, Chunyu Liu, Jessica L. Fetterman (2020)
 mtdnaANNO: an R package for comprehensive annotation of mtDNA sequence variation